snaphy-plugin-2/automata-plugin/readMe.md

   - `searchProp` Properties from model `Label` which it will use to search.
   - `modelName` Model name from which it will search the values.
   - `id` Used for applying validation to image upload.
+  - `bind`: true|false will update the data on related data update. `Warning`: never use is data it very big.

 //For Table Search
 ```